colussim/terraform-aks-aws/README.md

 ## Initial setup

 The first thing to set up is your Terraform.
 We will create an AWS IAM users for Terraform.
-In your AWS console, go to the IAM section and create a user named “FullAccess”.
+In your AWS console, go to the IAM section and create a user named “Terraform”.
 Then add your user to a group named “FullAccessGroup”.
 Attaches to this group the following rights:

 ```